openframeworks/ofBook/chapters/data_vis/MichaelHadleyChapterFeedback.md

 ###1.2 Definition of terms and chapter structure

 Data is produced from processes of observation.
-It is symbols or numerical interpretations that “represent the properties of objects, events or environments” (Ackoff, 1989).
+It is symbols or numerical interpretations that "represent the properties of objects, events or environments" (Ackoff, 1989).
 Information comes from understanding and analysing the context and descriptive qualities of the data, it relates to why the data was collected.
 Although these terms are often used loosely and interchangeably, in the field of information science data is generally thought of as a raw material from which information is produced through analytical processes.
 These definitions may need to be further refined.

 **[mh: the second to last sentence is quite nice, and I don't think these definitions need to be further refined.]**